 Creating Your Own Pattern Pieces

 Apron Pattern Pieces Step 1: Cut out your pattern and fabric.
-Tatum’s apron is based off of the free Tiny Chef Toddler Apron pattern from Peek A Boo Pattern Shop, with length added to the bottom and top.
+Tatum’s apron is based off of the free Tiny Chef Toddler Apron pdf pattern, with length added to the bottom and top.
 You can see my changes marked in the orange pen!
-I wanted the apron to come to her knee, so we added 6 inches to the base and about 1 inch to the top.
-You could also make your own pattern by tracing the body of an apron that currently fits.
+I wanted the apron to come to her knee, so we added 6 inches to the bottom of the apron and about 1 inch to the top of the apron.

 Apron Pattern Pieces Step 2: The stretchy neckband makes this apron amazing since the child can easily get it over their head, and it still sits high enough to protect their clothing from food.
 For the neckband for my 8 year old, we cut a piece of 1” elastic to 16 inches, and two strips of casing fabric to 25 inches x 1.5” wide.